 Fruitland is a somewhat small town located in the state of New Mexico.
 With a population of 6,697 people and two constituent neighborhoods, Fruitland is the 33rd largest community in New Mexico.

-When you are in Fruitland, you'll notice that it is more blue-collar than most other communities in America.
-36.71% of Fruitland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Fruitland is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Fruitland who work in office and administrative support (13.87%), teaching (6.92%), and sales jobs (6.72%).
+Fruitland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Fruitland is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Fruitland who work in office and administrative support (12.40%), management occupations (7.72%), and sales jobs (7.43%).

-The per capita income in Fruitland in 2010 was $17,780, which is middle income relative to New Mexico, and low income relative to the rest of the US.
-This equates to an annual income of $71,120 for a family of four.
+The per capita income in Fruitland in 2010 was $16,471, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
+This equates to an annual income of $65,884 for a family of four.
 However, Fruitland contains both very wealthy and poor people as well.

 Fruitland is a very ethnically-diverse town.
 The people who call Fruitland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fruitland residents report their race to be Native American, followed by White.
-Important ancestries of people in Fruitland include English, Haitian, Italian, and Norwegian.
+Important ancestries of people in Fruitland include German, Irish, English, European, and Norwegian.

 The most common language spoken in Fruitland is English.
-Other important languages spoken here include Navajo and Spanish.
+Other important languages spoken here include Native American languages and Navajo.